pjonsson/datacube-core/docs/installation/database/setup.rst

 Note that adding a new spatial index to an existing database does NOT add existing datasets to the spatial index!

-After adding a new spatial index to a non-empty database it is necessary to **update** the spatial index afterk creation::
+After adding a new spatial index to a non-empty database it is necessary to **update** the spatial index after creation::

    datacube spindex update 3577